Murs 3:16: The 9th Edition

 Murs 3:16: The 9th Edition is the first collaboration album from California rapper Murs (formerly of Living Legends) and North Carolina producer 9th Wonder (formerly of Little Brother).
 It was released on Definitive Jux on March 23, 2004.

 The title is a reference to Murs' birthday of March 16, as well as 9th Wonder's involvement.

+The remix version for the track "H-U-S-T-L-E" features John Cena, making also an appearance in the video clip.